 Acupuncture

-Medicare Part B (Medical Insurance) covers up to 12 acupuncture treatments in 90 days for chronic low back pain.
+Medicare Part B (Medical Insurance) only covers acupuncture (including dry needling) for chronic low back pain defined as:

 Your costs in Original Medicare

-After you meet the Part B deductible, you pay 20% of the Medicare-approved amount.
+After you meet the Part B deductible , you pay 20% of the Medicare-approved amount.

 What it is